microsoft/openpaimarketplace/docs/admin/deployment.md

 # Deployment

+> Note: This deployment document suits for openpaimarketplace version v1.4.0 and later, and pai version v1.4.0 and later.

-Currently (in version 1.3.0), you need to prepare three parts when deploying Marketplace: database, rest server and webportal.
+To deploy OpenPAI Marketplace, you need to prepare three parts when deploying Marketplace: database, rest server and webportal.

 ## Deploy in OpenPAI cluster